MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/manage-multiple-time-zones.md

 ![Reconciliation view before extension](media/reconcile-assignments-10.png)

-After the extend booking functionality has been used foreach resource, bookings are successfully extended for each resource.
+After the extend booking functionality has been used for each resource, bookings are successfully extended for each resource.
 This is because each resource’s working hours overlapped with the contours of the shortage.

 ![Reconciliation view after booking extension](media/reconcile-assignments-11.png)